AbiramiSukumaran/easy-alloydb-setup/README.md

 # AlloyDB Easy Setup for Development Purposes
 This tool helps you link a billing account and spin up an AlloyDB Cluster + Instance (with all other API & network dependencies) using your active Google Cloud credentials.

-## Start the process
-If you have already landed in the terminal and cloned the repo, then just

-1. Run the following command in your terminal from the project  folder:

-#### sh run.sh

-2. Next step, access the web UI for AlloyDB set up.

-## But if you're yet to clone the repo:

-#### Option A: One-Click

-1. Click the "Open in Cloud Shell" button.
+## Clone the Repo & Navigate into the project directory

-It will open a new tab, clone the repository, and enter the directory automatically.
+It will open a new tab (make sure you are in the right email account), clone the repository, and enter the directory automatically.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/AbiramiSukumaran/easy-alloydb-setup&cloudshell_open_in_editor=README.md)

-2. Run the Start Script:
+## Run:

 In the Cloud Shell Terminal at the bottom, type the following and hit Enter:

 sh run.sh

-#### Option B: Manual Run
+## That's it!!!
+Access it on web

+Once the script prints "Starting Server on Port 8080"...

+Click the link that you see in the terminal **or**

+Click the Web Preview button (looks like an eye 👁️) in the Cloud Shell toolbar.

+Select "Preview on port 8080".

+Manual commands for above steps:

-If you prefer to run commands manually in your existing terminal one by one:
+Run commands in your Cloud Shell Terminal one by one:

 git clone https://github.com/AbiramiSukumaran/easy-alloydb-setup